A comprehensive Southern African Budget Safari travelling from Zimbabwe's Victoria Falls to Cape Town in South Africa.

 Today we drive south to Nata, located on the outskirts of the Makgadikgadi Pans.

 This afternoon you can join an optional trip to the salt pans to experience the wide open space of this arid landscape.
+Tonight we camp under star-studded skies on the fringes of the Nata Pans.

 After settling in at our exclusive camp we set off on a late afternoon mokoro ride in the Okavango Delta, one of the most unique wilderness areas in the world.
 Local polers take us on a relaxing mokoro ride ending with a spectacular sunset and sundowners in the bush.
 Mekoros are the traditional dug-out vessels used to navigate the maze of shallow delta channels.
 Returning to camp we spend the night around the campfire under starry skies in this wild place, listening to the sounds of nature.